craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/Kailkeep/a_ Chapter One - Introduction.md

 The first three levels present very little challenge to even the greenest adventurers, ideally, forming some sense of Allure or Promise.
 Veterans should be presented with the feeling of unease – prey being lured into a trap.

-A map of Kailkeep's Hells would be *wish*ful thinking to acquire outside of the Hells themselves, and even then, the procurement of such a valuable piece of information would be quite the feat – let alone the questions of Kailkeep's ability to even be mapped.
+A map of Kailkeep's Hells would be *wish*ful thinking to acquire outside of the Hells themselves, and even then, the procurement of such a valuable piece of information would be quite the feat – let alone the questions of Kailkeep's ability to even be mapped, as Operators shape, reshape, and shape again.

 ### Entering Kailkeep
 Kailkeep is a massive structure, too big to map here.
 If one were to avoid the obvious entrances, no matter where you enter the mountain, you would eventually find yourself in the structure of Kailkeep.

 The Kobolds keep service entrances from which they and their loyalists come and go, as well as the three first floors of the Hells of Kailkeep; The False Allure.
 The False Allure has many entrances around the base of the mountain.

-Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep.
+Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep under heavy enhanced guard.

 ### Hells Architecture
 The fourth level presents a drastic change of theme.
 Where once there was red cobble and dusty crypt, there is flat black marble and translucently thin stone stronger than steel surrounded by blasts of color and symbol.
 Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the inhabitants of Kailkeep.